JulioSoteloParraguez/4D-Flow-Matlab-Toolbox/README.md

 c) To excecute the app go to the app folder and write "run GUIDE_4D_FLOW.m" in the MATLAB command windows.

+To include the vWERP module: You can contact to David Marlevi (marlevi@mit.edu), and request the vWERP folder that has to go inside the 4D flow APP folder.

 If you have some problems to create this structure file, or if you need more assistance, please contact me to the email: julio.sotelo@uv.cl or jasotelo@uc.cl.

 # References